sodadata/docs/soda-cl/soda-cl-overview.md

 <br />

-### Run a scan in Soda Cloud

-{% include ad-hoc-scan.md %}

 ### Agreement tips and best practices

 Further, take into account the following tips and best practices when writing SodaCL checks in an agreement.
 * Avoid applying the same [customized check names]({% link soda-cl/optional-config.md %}#customize-check-names) in multiple agreements.
 Soda Cloud associates check results with agreements according to name so if you reuse custom names, Soda Cloud may become confused about which agreement to which to link check results.
-* Avoid using an [anomaly score check]({% link soda-cl/anomaly-score.md %}) to test the agreements workflow.
+* If you use an [anomaly score check]({% link soda-cl/anomaly-score.md %}), be aware that when you **Test Checks**, this type of checks results in `[NOT EVALUATED]`.
 The ML algorithm that anomaly score checks use requires a minimum of four, regular-frequency scans before it has collected enough historic measurements against which to gauge an anomaly.
-Consider using checks with [numeric]({% link soda-cl/numeric-metrics.md %}), [missing]({% link soda-cl/missing-metrics.md %}), or [validity]({% link soda-cl/validity-metrics.md %}) metrics, instead.
+Therefore, until it has collected enough historical measurements to use to gauge anomolies, Soda does not evaluate the check.
 * Note that any checks you test in the context of this step in the agreements workflow _do not_ appear as "real" checks in the **Checks** dashboard.
 * Do not use variables to define dynamic values in your checks as you cannot provide scan-time values for those variables with scheduled scans.
 See [Configuration details and limitations]({% link soda-cl/filters.md %}#configuration-details-and-limitations) for details.